Euclid Quick Data Release (Q1): The evolution of the passive-density and morphology-density relations between $z=0.25$ and $z=1$: Introduction

-These results in the local Universe paint a picture where high-density environments have a transformative effect on a galaxy's star-formation processes and its morphology.
-These environmental effects include `starvation', a process which prevents the accretion of cool fresh gas onto the galaxy \citep*{Larson1980,Balogh2000}, and `ram-pressure stripping', whereby the gas reservoir of the galaxy is rapidly removed after infall to the cluster \citep{Gunn1972}.
-Moreover, the structure of the galaxy may be affected by `harassment', where increased tidal forces between the galaxy and the cluster, and high-speed encounters with other galaxies, can disrupt the stellar disc \citep{Moore1996}, and by increased rates of mergers in certain environments, which transform the morphology of the galaxy while also accelerating star formation, leading to eventual quenching \citep{Toomre1972}.
+These results in the local Universe paint a picture in which high-density environments have a transformative effect on a galaxy's star formation processes and its morphology.
+These environmental effects include `starvation', a process that prevents the accretion of cool fresh gas onto the galaxy \citep*{Larson1980,Balogh2000}, and `ram-pressure stripping', whereby the gas reservoir of the galaxy is rapidly removed after infall to the cluster \citep{Gunn1972}.
+Moreover, the structure of the galaxy may be affected by `harassment', whereby increased tidal forces between the galaxy and the cluster, and high-speed encounters with other galaxies, can disrupt the stellar disc \citep{Moore1996}, and by increased rates of mergers in certain environments, which transform the morphology of the galaxy while also accelerating star formation, leading to eventual quenching \citep{Toomre1972}.